-Autodesk and Ark Infosolutions has organized Arnold challenge to find best 3D artists.
+Autodesk and Ark Infosolutions has arranged Arnold challenge to find best 3D artists.
 Join and win amazing prizes.

 Autodesk Arnold is GI (Global Illumination) based rendering software that is heavily being used in blockbuster Hollywood movies, leading TV series and commercials.
 The raytracing mechanism gives efficient output even on complex scenes, with optimized memory utilization.
 Apart from typical light setup, Arnold also performs very well in challenging scenarios like CHF (Cloth, Hair, Fur), simulations, volumetric renders and many other.